All set and ready to go? Here’s your ultimate cheat sheet to notation!

 Accents & Techniques

 This tab offers you accents, techniques and (since FORTE 8) fingering.
-If you linger over an unknown symbol with your cursor, its name or explanation is shown (mouseover).
+If you linger over an unknown symbol with your cursor, its name or explanation appears (mouseover).
 The input of all these elements is the same: select the element and place it on the desired note (the cursor turns into a reticle).
-All elements can be edited in their respective properties window: right-click on the symbol.
+You can edit all elements in their respective properties window: right-click on the symbol.
 If you wish to change the position of the element, press ctrl and keep ctrl pressed while using the arrow keys ← and → for repositioning.

 Please note: combined fingerings (such as you may need for guitar music) will be available in an upcoming update.